On this page

 View this information as a PDF dashboard

 View this information as CSV text data that can be imported into statistics software for further analysis:

 The Trade Recovery Strategy helps New Zealand recover from the impacts of COVID-19 and to seize new opportunities for exports and investment.

-We work with New Zealand Trade and Enterprise (NZTE) and other government agencies to provide advice for exporters.
+We work with New Zealand Trade and Enterprise (NZTE) and other government agencies to provide advice for exporters(external link).